Battle of the Green Fork

 The westermen order of battle:

-- The Center: Ser Kevan Lannister commands, with Lords Lefford, Lydden and Serrett at his side with 300 heavy horse.
+- The Center: Ser Kevan Lannister commands 10,000 men, with Lords Lefford, Lydden and Serrett at his side with 300 heavy horse.
 The rest of the center is a mixed infantry force including pikemen, archers, axemen, swordsmen, and spearmen.

 - The Right: Ser Addam Marbrand commands 4,000 knights and other heavy lancers, among them Ser Flement Brax and members of houses Crakehall and Swyft.

 - The Left/Van: Ser Gregor Clegane commanding.
-The vanguard is entirely mounted, but consists of Tyrion Lannister and his clansmen, freeriders, sellswords, and raw recruits.
+At 1,000 men, the vanguard is entirely mounted, but consists of Tyrion Lannister and his clansmen, freeriders, sellswords, and raw recruits.

 - The Reserve: Personally commanded by Lord Tywin Lannister.
 5,000 men, half mounted, half afoot.